Our next scheduled school open day is:

 Please follow the link below to the Worcestershire County Council website for admission policies, FAQ and applications.

-Transitions at Northwick Manor Primary School
+Transition at Northwick Manor Primary School

-Nursery to EYFS
+Nursery/Pre-school to EYFS

-Parents Induction meeting
+New EYFS Parents Induction meeting

 This gives the nursery children a further opportunity to experience school in a fun way, meet older children, teachers and other nursery children and staff.
 Feedback from nursery staff and children is extremely positive.